backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 $$M(q)\ddot q + C(q, \dot q) \dot q + g(q, \dot q) = \tau$$

+where
+- q  is the vector of generalized coordinates, for instance the vector of joint-angles for a manipulator,
+- \dot q is the first time-derivative (velocity) of q,
+- \ddot q is the second time-derivative (acceleration) of q,

 Robot Dynamics

 Study of the relation between the applied forces/torques and the resulting motion of an industrial manipulator.